Spaceship Earth (Epcot): Show scenes

 Phoenician merchants are seen carrying goods to faraway lands.
 The narration explains how each civilization is trying to communicate, but cannot understand each other due to language barriers.
 But the Phoenicians, who trade with all of them, create a simple common alphabet, so that trade and communication becomes easier.
 Turning a corner, riders see a lesson in mathematics being taught in a piazza in an ancient Greek city, in a sequence that attempts to show how math helped invent the 'birth of a high tech life we enjoy today.'
 Shifting to ancient Rome, a night scene including a traveler in a chariot delivering news depicts how language is portrayed as a tool for cultural unification with the vast network of roads that stretched across Europe, ultimately all leading to Rome.

 Suddenly, the scene takes a dark turn as crashes are heard and the smell of burning wood fills the air.
 The fall of Rome by invading mercenary armies also brought the destruction of the bulk of the world's recorded knowledge, including the loss of scrolls at the Library of Alexandria.
 But the narration gives hope as the vehicle reaches the next level, where Jewish and Islamic scholars of the Middle Ages are seen preserving recorded information, and continuing to progress in science.

-Winding through exotic fabrics and drapery, guests arrive at a monastery where biblical manuscripts are being copied by hand.
+Winding through exotic fabrics and drapery, guests arrive at a European monastery where biblical manuscripts are being copied by hand.
 Gutenberg is seen working the first movable-type printing press, allowing information to travel freely across the globe.
-The European Renaissance is portrayed, with scenes of artists sculpting a woman and painting a portrait of fruit.
+The European Renaissance is portrayed, with scenes of musicians and artists sculpting a woman and painting a portrait of fruit.
 The scene ends as the car passes under a scaffold, where Michelangelo is seen painting the ceiling of the Sistine Chapel.